academe/osgb-tools/README.md

     $square = new Academe\OsgbTools\Square($ngr_string);

+A square is a square area on the OSGB NGR which is identified by its South-West corner.
+The size of the square, i.e. the accuracy of the location, is determined by the number of digits and letters.
+A two-letter and five-digit NGR is a square of 1m, the smallest unit supported by OSGB.

 The NGT string can take any form, so long as the letters come first, then the easting then the northing.
 Examples for OSGB (these are all the same location):